smallbunnies/Solverz/docs/src/index.rst

-`Solverz <https://github.com/smallbunnies/Solverz>`_ is an open-source python-based simulation modelling language that provides symbolic modelling interfaces and numerical functions printer.
+`Solverz <https://github.com/smallbunnies/Solverz>`_ is an open-source python-based simulation modelling language that provides symbolic modelling interfaces and numerical function printer.

 If you are new to Solverz, start with the :ref:`introductory example <intro>`.